eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/xtypesExtensions.rst

 | m_force_type_validation        | bool                                  | false                 |
 +--------------------------------+---------------------------------------+-----------------------+

-* **Kind**: It determines whether the DataWriter type must be equal to the DataReader type or not.
+* **Kind**: It determines whether the type in the DataWriter type must be equal to the type in the DataReader or not.
   See :ref:`typeconsistencykind` for further details.
 * **Ignore sequence bounds**: This data member controls whether the sequence bounds are taken into account for type assignability or not.
 If its value is true, the sequences maximum lengths are not considered, which means that a